enricodias/emailValidator/README.md

 ## Client-side validation

-Is possible to use validator.pizza's API on the client side.
+Is possible to use a service provider's API on the client side.
 This is especially usefull to provide the "didYouMean" feedback and allow the user to correct the email before submitting it.
-Check [this](https://github.com/enricodias/jQuery-Validator-Pizza) repository for more details.
+Here is a simple jQuery plugin that uses [validator.pizza](https://www.validator.pizza/): [enricodias/jQuery-Validator-Pizza](https://github.com/enricodias/jQuery-Validator-Pizza)